Belmond Andean Explorer

 The Belmond Andean Explorer, launched in May 2017, is South America's first luxury sleeper train.
-It replaces the eponymous Pullman day train, between Cusco and Puno, at Lake Titicaca.
-By the new train this trip is converted to a one-night journey, and extended from Puno for another overnight ride to Arequipa.
+It replaced the eponymous Pullman day train which ran between Cusco and Puno, on Lake Titicaca.
+With the new train, this trip is converted to a one-night journey, and extended from Puno for another overnight ride to Arequipa in southern Peru.

-From Cusco the train climbs to 4800 m on the Altiplano, before arriving at Lake Titicaca to pause for excursions to floating islands.
+From Cusco the train climbs to 4800 m on the Altiplano, before arriving at Lake Titicaca to pause for excursions to the lake's floating islands.
 It then continues to Arequipa, a city with a UNESCO World Heritage Site centre, stopping en route at Sumbay Caves.
 It is possible to add on a visit to the Colca Canyon, known for its condors.

 The trainset used to serve as the Great South Pacific Express in Australia between 1999 and 2003.
 The since-mothballed carriages were shipped to Peru in February 2016, where they were refurbished.
-The three accommodation levels of the GSPE with double, twin and bunk beds - all of them with en-suite bathroom - has been kept, as well as the two dining and bar cars, and the last car having an open-air observation deck.
+The three accommodation levels of the GSPE with double, twin and bunk beds, all of them with en-suite bathrooms, have been kept, as well as the two dining and bar cars, and the last car having an open-air observation deck.

-Belmond Andean Explorer is owned by PeruRail, and is a 50%/50% joint venture between Belmond and Peruvian investor Lorenzo Sousa, founder and chairman of the board of PeruRail SA.
-It will be operated by PeruRail, which also has the Hiram Bingham Pullman train from Cusco to Machu Picchu.
+Belmond Andean Explorer is owned by PeruRail, and is a 50%/50% joint venture between Belmond and Peruvian investor Lorenzo Sousa Debarbieri, founder and chairman of the board of PeruRail SA.
+It is operated by PeruRail, which also operates the Hiram Bingham Pullman train running from Cusco to Machu Picchu.